 Following surgical shoulder impingement treatment, patients will be prescribed a detailed physical therapy program that will begin fairly quickly to work on active movements and eliminate sling use.
 It is strongly suggested that patients work with the in-house physical therapists at Howard Head Sports Medicine to optimize their rehabilitation.
 If Dr. Provencher only performs subacromial decompression, range of motion exercises will begin immediately after the procedure.
 Most patients can expect a full recovery and return to normal activities pain-free within two months following surgery.

-For more resources on subacromial decompression, or to determine if you are an ideal candidate for surgical shoulder impingement treatment, please contact the practice of Dr. Matthew Provencher, orthopedic shoulder surgeon in the Vail, Aspen and Denver, Colorado communities.
+For more resources on subacromial decompression, or to determine if you are an ideal candidate for surgical shoulder impingement treatment, please contact the practice of Dr. Matthew Provencher, orthopedic shoulder surgeon serving patients in the Vail, Aspen and Denver, Colorado communities.